lllyasviel/style2paints/README.md

 # Acknowledgement

 Thanks a lot to TaiZan.
 This project could not be achieved without his great help.

-# Previous publication

-*This section is not finished yet.*

-# Source code

-*This section is not finished yet.*

 # About Copyright